eronka/culero-api/backend/README.md

 - **Node.js** installed
 - **pnpm** installed
 - **PostgreSQL** up and running on your machine on port `5432`.
 If you change this, or you are using a different database, you will need to change the connection string in the `.env` file.
+Alternatively, you can use the docker compose file to run the database.
+- **Redis** up and running on your machine on port `6379`.
+If you change this, you will need to change the connection string in the `.env` file.
+You can also use the docker compose file to run the Redis server.
 - Port `4200` should be free.
 This will be used by the backend to run the server.
 - **AWS S3 bucket** for storing the images.
 This is optional, but if you want to use the image upload feature, you will need to fill in the required values in the `.env` file.
 - **nest cli** installed globally.
 If not, you can install it by running `pnpm i -g @nestjs/cli`